soms-bucket/Zennode_Project/README.md

 ## Document
 <ul>
   <p>
-    The program only takes positive integer as input in product quantity segment.
+    The program only accept positive integer as input in product quantity segment.
     If user provide any string or negative integer it will throw a warning message.
     Until the user provide a correct input it will continuously popup that message.
   </p>